Aziz-Zeghal/Surebet-Toolbox/README.md

 # Oddsportal-surebet
-Oddsportal scraper retrieves all arbitrage opportunites for input bookmakers\n
+Oddsportal scraper retrieves all arbitrage opportunites for input bookmakers

-Current version takes 2 input, bookmaker1 and bookmaker2\n
+Current version takes 2 input, bookmaker1 and bookmaker2
-No verification is done so put the right names\n Scraper.py will return all surebets with both bookmakers\n bet type can be 1X2, under/over, etc.\n
+No verification is done so put the right names Scraper.py will return all surebets with both bookmakers bet type can be 1X2, under/over, etc.

 ## Todo
   -Optimize surebet container retrival using XPATH